Montana Draw Odds & Application Guide

 General Tags

 General elk and deer tags allow you to hunt across most of Montana during the established seasons.
-Residents purchase general tags over the counter.
-Nonresidents access general tags through the Big Game Combo license ($913), which includes both deer and elk privileges.
+Residents buy them over the counter.
+Nonresidents get access through the Big Game Combo license ($913), which bundles both deer and elk privileges into a single purchase — but FWP caps the total sold each year and they go fast.

-General tags open hundreds of hunting districts across the state.
-You’re not locked to a single district — you can hunt any district that’s open to general-season hunting.
-This flexibility is a major advantage.
-If one area isn’t producing, you can move.
+Hundreds of hunting districts open up under a general tag.
+You’re not locked to one location — hunt any district open to general-season hunting.
+That flexibility matters.
+If one area isn’t producing, pack up and move.

 The catch: the highest-quality districts — the ones with the best bull-to-cow ratios, highest success rates, and most active trophy management — aren’t open to general tags.
 Those require limited-entry permits.